Theo-Marshall/SHIFTR-Hardware/README.md

 While other vendors like e.g. Elite or JetBlack are very fast in implementing things like virtual shifting to their newer models Garmin is very slow and unresponsive when it comes to such feature requests.
 Probably also because they have their own ecosystem that competes with Zwift.

-Using Zwift since many years and owning a "Tacx Vortex" and a "Tacx Neo 2T" bike trainer I have been jealous to features like virtual shifting and the possibitlity to connect the trainer device via ethernet.
+Using Zwift since many years and owning a "Tacx Vortex" and a "Tacx Neo 2T" bike trainer I have been jealous to features like virtual shifting and the possibility to connect the trainer device via ethernet.
 So the idea for this project, SHIFTR, was born by having a device between Zwift and the Tacx supporting all this cool new functionality.

 After many days and nights of searching the internet for a specification of the protocols I was only able to find small parts for "Direct Connect" that has already been reverse engineered by Roberto Viola in his [QDomyos-Zwift](https://github.com/cagnulein/qdomyos-zwift) project.
 The code helped me a lot to understand the protocol.
 Unfortunately there was absolutely no information about the "virtual shifting" to be found.
 So a very long session of decompiling Zwift apps and sniffing BLE traffic between Zwift and capable trainers (which fortunately a friend had one of) started.
 It took some weeks but I was able to reverse engineer the used protocols.